monstermuffin/qSticky/README.md

 > qSticky only supports [whatever gluetun natively supports for automatic port forwarding.](https://github.com/qdm12/gluetun-wiki/blob/main/setup/advanced/vpn-port-forwarding.md#native-integrations) At time of writing, this is PIA and ProtonVPN.

 ## 🔑 Authentication Setup
 qSticky requires access to Gluetun's control server API to monitor port forwarding.
-For security, you should enable authentication on Gluetun's control server.
-Gluetun has deprecation notices for unauthenticated endpoints, so this **will** be required if it's not already.
+You need to configure this one of two ways:

+> [!IMPORTANT]
+> Authentication is required for qSticky to function.
+No unauthenticated access is supported, as Gluetun is deprecating unauthenticated endpoints.

 ### Create Authentication Config
 Create a `config.toml` file somewhere to be mapped into gluetun: